KANASKAT-PALMER STATE PARK

 The area around Kanaskat-Palmer and the Green River Gorge is abundant with mining history.
 The area is still mined for coal, as it has been for many years.
 Nearby Flaming Geyser gets its methane flame from a coal seam.
 Also mined locally was cinnabar, the base ore for mercury.

-Group Accommodations: The park has a group camp that accommodates up to 80 people.
+The park has a group camp that accommodates up to 80 people.
 Parking is limited.
-The camp includes restroom, showers, two adirondack (three-sided) sleeping shelters, eight standard tent sites and a picnic shelter.
-No motorhomes, trailers or tent-trailers allowed in the group camp.
-Fees vary with size of the group.
-To reserve, call (888) CAMPOUT or (888) 226-7688.
+The camp includes restroom, showers, two Adirondack three-sided sleeping shelters, eight standard tent sites, and a picnic shelter.
+No motor homes, trailers, or tent-trailers allowed in the group camp.